Azure/azure-sdk-for-js/sdk/eventhub/eventhubs-checkpoint-blob/README.md

-# Azure Event Hubs checkpoint vlov library for Javascript
+# Azure Event Hubs checkpoint blob library for Javascript

 This template serves as a starting point for JavaScript libraries targeting both Node and the Browser and implemented in TypeScript.